vrtulka23/scinumtools/docs/source/quantity.rst

    >>> distance.baseunits             # exponents of base units
    BaseUnits(km=1)

-Further on, native value representation of a quantity, dimension and baseunits can be accessed using ``value()`` methods:
+Further on, numerical value of quantity in base units, dimension and baseunits can be accessed using ``value()`` methods:

 .. code-block::